Barry Jenkins: 2016: Moonlight

 Jenkins directed and co-wrote, with Tarell Alvin McCraney, the 2016 drama Moonlight, his first feature film in eight years.
-It's an adaptation of McCraney's play In Moonlight Black Boys Look Blue.
-Both lives influenced the production, having spent their childhoods in close proximity although without knowing each other; Jenkins found the main character, Chiron, reflective of himself.
-Jenkins did hold "some reservations and doubts" about adapting McCraney's play on account of being heterosexual, however their shared characteristics and McCraney's trust in Jenkins emboldened him.
+It is an adaptation of McCraney's play In Moonlight Black Boys Look Blue.
+Both writers' lives influenced the story, both having spent their childhoods in close proximity in Miami, Florida, although without knowing each other.
+While Jenkins found the main character, Chiron, reflective of himself, he did hold "some reservations and doubts" about adapting McCraney's play on account of being heterosexual; however, their shared characteristics and McCraney's trust in Jenkins emboldened him.
 Jenkins' screenplay – which he composed in ten days – expands upon McCraney's story, having more resources and control at his disposal than he had before.
 The movie was shot in 25 days, in Miami; the filming described by Naomie Harris as "very low-budget, it was very intimate film-making, collaborative".
 It premiered at the Telluride Film Festival in September 2016 to a substantial amount of awards and critical acclaim.
 According to film scholar Rahul Hamid, it was among the "most celebrated films of 2016, boasting ... inclusion in all of the major top ten lists".
 "He became the breakout of the year", said Camonghne Felix.

 The film won dozens of accolades, including the Golden Globe Award for Best Picture – Drama and the Academy Award for Best Picture at the 89th Academy Awards.
 Jenkins and McCraney also won Best Adapted Screenplay.
 Overall, the film received eight Oscar nominations, including Best Director.
 Described as historic, Justin Gomer, scholar of American Studies, said that is "the most racially significant film to ever win", with it affecting the overall "whiteness" of the Oscars.
 Anthropologist Elizabeth Davis stated that Moonlight and similar films' acclaim indicates an "increase in the social and institutional recognition and approval of blackness".
 In 2022, in a poll of 1,639 participating critics, programmers, curators, archivists and academics, Sight and Sound crowned Moonlight as the 60th greatest film of all time.